irenazivkovic/projekat/README.md

-# Pharmacy App
+# XG Pharmacy

-This is a small project created by [Milos Vukadinovic](https://www.linkedin.com/in/milosvukadinovic/).
+This is a small react project..

 ## Available Scripts